The Long Road to Today

 THE NEWEST ACT

-The John O'Brien Band is a trio with Dave Mathew on Latin Percussion and drums and Ray Ploutz on bass guitar.
+The John O'Brien Band "JOB" is a trio with Dave Mathew on Latin Percussion and drums and Ray Ploutz on bass guitar.
 John O'Brien has formed the act to play his originals and remakes of certain classic musical compositions.
 He plays his electric and acoustic guitars and keyboards for for the acts high energy live performances.
 This act is currently recording at Full Sail Studio in Orlando and Eclipse Studios in St Augustine.
 On the main page is where you can find links to the music as it is being created.
 Mark Connolly, O'Brien's childhood friend and bandmate from the 1960s in the Crystal Revelation, also performs on the album playing keyboards and synthesizer.

 John is also playing in a duo with backing tracks for drums and bass with his new bandmate, Al Dettlings.
 The act is ATLANTIC BLU and specifics about the act can be found at www.atlanticblu.com The music scene in St Augustine has welcomed ATLANTIC BLU to many of the local night spots.
 The band's website has a calendar of performances.
 Original writing is already underway with a CD scheduled to come out in January.